chisom-ogbodo/Notes/README.md

 ## How to use

-1) cloned the repo and navigate to the Notes directory
+1) clone the repo and navigate to the Notes directory
 ```shell
 git clone https://github.com/chisom-ogbodo/Notes.git
 cd Notes